 10. You need a responsible adult, someone 18 or older, to accompany you the day of surgery, drive you home, and stay with you for 24 hours following your surgery.

 11. There is not a pharmacy located in our building.
-New prescriptions will be given to you in recovery to fill at the pharmacy of your choice.
+New prescriptions will be given to you in recovery or electronically sent to the pharmacy of your choice.
 You may need to fill your prescriptions in the metro area if you have a long distance ride home and/or your pharmacy has limited hours.
-NOTE: Prescriptions for narcotic pain medications cannot be called or faxed in per law.

 12. We strive to have your surgery start on time, but there may be unanticipated delays.
 We have you arrive before your scheduled surgery time to accommodate registration, admission, meeting with your surgeon and anesthesia providers, and surgery preparation.
 We do offer satellite television, complimentary Wi-Fi and magazines at the surgery center.
 You may also bring music with headphones, a book, etc. to occupy your time while waiting.

 1. The OISC is located in the Abbott Northwestern Center for Outpatient Care on the second floor in suite 220.
 Please see the enclosed directions in your information packet mailed to you or visit the Location tab on our website.